IceHe/lib/java/cmd/java.md

 _`-XX:+TraceClassLoadingPreorder`_

-- _Enables **tracing of all loaded classes in the order in which they’re referenced.**_
+- _Enables **tracing of all loaded classes in the order in which they're referenced.**_
-    - _By default, this option is disabled and classes aren’t traced._
+    - _By default, this option is disabled and classes aren't traced._
 - The replacement Unified Logging syntax is `-Xlog:class+preorder=debug`.
     - _See "Enable Logging with the JVM Unified Logging Framework"._

 _`-XX:+TraceClassResolution`_

 - _Enables **tracing of constant pool resolutions.**_
-    - _By default, this option is disabled and constant pool resolutions aren’t traced._
+    - _By default, this option is disabled and constant pool resolutions aren't traced._
 - The replacement Unified Logging syntax is `-Xlog:class+resolve=debug`.
     - _See "Enable Logging with the JVM Unified Logging Framework"._

 _`-XX:+TraceLoaderConstraints`_

 - _Enables **tracing of the loader constraints recording.**_
-    - _By default, this option is disabled and loader constraints recording isn’t traced._
+    - _By default, this option is disabled and loader constraints recording isn't traced._
 - The replacement Unified Logging syntax is `-Xlog:class+loader+constraints=info`.
     - _See "Enable Logging with the JVM Unified Logging Framework"._